Dansby Swanson Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 29th in MLB with a collective 7.1 strikeouts per nine innings.
+- The Athletics pitching staff ranks 29th in MLB with a collective 7.1 strikeouts per nine innings.

-- The Athletics' 7.74 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have a 7.47 team ERA that ranks last across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.